Priyesh-16/Exp-6/README.md

 To study the problem statement ,SRS document and draw the UML diagram of student online exam registration system .

 # SRS (Procedure):
-Create the following diagrams in StarUML:
+Create the following diagrams in StarUML:.

 Use Case Diagram